 Turn On The Tap!

-10 Reasons Tap Water is a Better Option To Drink Than Bottled Water
+9 Reasons Tap Water Is Better To Drink Than Bottled Water

 Many of our member-customers ask, “Is tap water a better option to drink than bottled water?”
 We want you to be the judge.
 BSU’s potable water meets all of the standards set by the US Environmental Protection Agency and the Florida Department of Environmental Protection.
 Bottled Water companies are held to standards set by the Federal Drug and Administration and the Florida Department of Agriculture and Consumer Services.